Loading...

 Add Fiber-Rich Vegetables

-Incorporate non-starchy vegetables like spinach, broccoli, or cauliflower into your meal to help slow down the absorption of carbohydrates.
+Incorporate non-starchy vegetables such as broccoli, spinach, or kale into your meal.
+These can help slow down the absorption of glucose into the bloodstream.

 Include Healthy Fats